Flaysh/Flaysh/README.md

-## Hey, I'm Flaysh
+## Hey, I'm Flaysh ☄️

-A highly driven, fast learner, with over four years of experience in front-end development, specializing in React, NextJS, and TypeScript. with an entrepreneurial spirit and a passion for tech and UI.
+A highly driven, fast learner, with over five years of experience in front-end development, specializing in React, NextJS, and TypeScript. with an entrepreneurial spirit and a passion for tech and UI.

 ### Currently Full-stack Engineer at [Apono](https://apono.io)